Progressive swallowing difficulties, more so to solids.

 Dilated, adynamic esophagus with a fluid level and failure to empty.

-Bird beak appearance at the GOJ.
+Bird beak appearance at the GEJ.
 Trace of barium into the stomach.

 The appearances of achalasia are almost pathognomonic on barium swallow.
 These include: